Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off

 In this case, Alex would have made $800 from selling the call options.
-This would be offset by a loss on the stock of $.50 per share assuming she sold it at $18 on Monday morning following option expiration) leaving her with a profit of about $500.
+This would be offset by a loss on the stock of $300 ($.50 per share assuming she sold it at $18 on Monday morning following option expiration) leaving her with a profit of about $500.
 Of course, a lot can happen over a weekend to affect the price of the stock.
 For purposes of explanation, we’ll assume an $18 sales price although it will almost certainly be different.

 2. Covered Call Expires In the Money

-In this next possible outcome, assume Retire Corp closes below $18, or in the money.
+In this next possible outcome, assume Retire Corp closes below $18, or deep in the money.
 It closed at $17.16.

 The option buyer didn’t exercise the option since the market price of the stock on expiration day is below the strike price.
 The option buyer could simply buy the stock for less than the strike price of $18 so there would have been no reason to exercise the option.

-It was a little bit of a bummer for Alex, because the stock had dropped in value since it was bought at $18.50.
-But the good thing is that Alex gets to keep the $ 1.40 for selling the option anyway, which reduces her Retire Corp position cost per share cost to $17.10.
+It was a little bit of a bummer for Alex because the stock had dropped in value since it was bought at $18.50.
+But the good thing is that Alex gets to keep the $ 1.40 for selling the option, which reduces her Retire Corp position cost per share cost to $17.10.

-She would be close to break even on the overall position if she sold her stock at option expiration.
+She would be close to breaking even on the overall position if she sold her stock at option expiration.

 3. Stock Closes Out of the Money on Option Expiration

 Assume Retire Corp closed at $19.00, or out of the money.
 The option buyer would have logically exercised his right to BUY the shares at the strike price of $18 since the stock price was $1 more than the strike price at option expiration.

-In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but she is okay with that since she did the math for all 3 possible option expiration outcomes before choosing the best covered call strategy given the evaluation.
+In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but she is okay with that since she did the math for all 3 possible option expiration outcomes before choosing the best covered call strategy given her evaluation.